When you clamp a capo onto your ukulele you are essentially changing the functional tuning.

 This can be tremendously handy for playing something you know in a new key.
 Instead of fumbling around and trying to relearn the part, just use a capo on the appropriate fret.

-One that I’ve tried that blows the Kyser out of the water is the D’addario Planet Waves NS ʻukulele capo.
+The ukulele capo I’ve used is the D’addario Planet Waves NS ukulele capo.
 It’s tiny, simple, has a massive grip, doesn’t push the strings out of tune, and is an overall win.

 But it will save your butt when you are called up onstage to play a song in F# that you usually play in F.